mcaveniathor/arx-kw/docs/index.md

 `cargo --features nightly bench`

-f you run the benchmarks without the nightly feature and then with it, the output will show you the change in execution time.
+If you run the benchmarks without the nightly feature and then with it, the output will show you the change in execution time, for those curious.

 # Tests